The Diverse Applications of Industrial Scales

 - To prevent axle overloading and related fees

 When it comes to axle overloading, a specific machine called an axle scale is used.
-It’s important to know the gross vehicle weight so as to avoid fees associated with “overloading” when traveling on the highway.
+It’s important to know the gross vehicle weight to avoid fees associated with “overloading” when traveling on the highway.

 In the shipping industry, a wide variety of scales may be employed.
-For example, postal carriers need postal scales in order to weigh packages, letters, and mailed-out supplies.
+For example, postal carriers need postal scales to weigh packages, letters, and mailed-out supplies.
 On a larger scale, warehouses that send large items to consumers (think Amazon) will need higher-capacity, bigger industrial scales.
 Whether the goods being weighed are measured in grams or tons, the shipping industry is one of the biggest users of industrial scales.

 Food & Culinary